mkp170791/numpy/doc/source/reference/ufuncs.rst

 specific outputs.

-In NumPy, universal functions are instances of the :class:`numpy.ufunc` class.
+In NumPy, universal functions are instances of the :class:`numpy_demo.ufunc` class.
 Many of the built-in functions are implemented in compiled C code.
 The basic ufuncs operate on scalars, but there is also a generalized kind for which the basic elements are sub-arrays (vectors, matrices, etc.), and broadcasting is done over other dimensions.